Every camera manufacturer offers a low-budget telephoto zoom option, and Sony is no exception.

 Overall Optical Performance

-Overall, the Sony 55-210mm F4.5-6.3 shows rather lackluster optical performance.
-Sharpness at the wider end of the zoom is totally fine, but as you zoom images tend to fall apart.
+Overall, the Sony 55-210mm F4.5-6.3 shows rather iffy optical performance.
+Sharpness at the wider end of the zoom is totally fine, but as you zoom images tend to soften up real quick.

 It does, however, render some beautiful bokeh.
-Although not quite comparable to the Sony 70-350mm F4.5-6.3 (thanks to the higher focal length), this lens still renders pretty creamy bokeh with excellent subject isolation.
+Although not quite comparable to the Sony 70-350mm F4.5-6.3 (thanks to the higher focal length) or a dedicated prime lens, this lens still renders pretty creamy bokeh with excellent subject isolation.

 Focusing & Other Notes